oliverbarnes/oliverbarnes.github.io/index.md

 - [Github](https://github.com/oliverbarnes)
 - [Linkedin](https://www.linkedin.com/in/oliverbarnes/)

 Working the web since 1998, rubyist and API developer for the past 10+ years.
-Well-versed on agile processes, and recently more involved in DevOps.
+Well-versed in agile processes, and recently more involved in DevOps.

 Building a [Liquid Voting Service](https://medium.com/@oliver_azevedo_barnes/liquid-voting-as-a-service-c6e17b81ac1b).